 This is an introductory course in management intended for information professionals within a variety of organizational contexts.
-It is designed to develop managerial skills that are required to stand out as a leader.
-Topics are organized around five themes: developing a leader mindset, managing yourself as a leader, managing individuals, managing teams, and managing the organization.
+It is designed to develop managerial skills that are required in order to be a successful manager.
+Topics are organized around four themes: managing yourself, managing individuals, managing teams, and managing the organization.
 The course is taught in a seminar style with assigned readings for each class based on a particular skill.
-Each skill is developed by analyzing a case and practicing the skill based on the case materials.
+Each skill is developed through critical thinking, analysis and discussion, and practicing the skill based on case materials.
 Discussion is essential in the course as it will aid in the development of each skill.